alex-r-bigelow/intervaltree/README.md

 intervaltree
 ============

-A mutable, self-balancing interval tree for Python 2 and 3.
+A mutable, self-balancing interval tree for Python 3.
 Queries may be by point, by range overlap, or by range envelopment.

 This library was designed to allow tagging text and time intervals, where the intervals include the lower bound but not the upper bound.

 **Fork details**

-Note: this fork adds a little bit of bloat for a specific use case: efficient histogram computation.
-If this isn't what you're looking for, use the [main repository](https://github.com/chaimleib/intervaltree).
+Note: this fork adds a little bit of `O(n log n)` bloat for specific use cases, namely:

+* efficient histogram computation
+* iterative results for overlap queries (instead of collecting all the results in memory before returning)

+If this isn't what you're looking for, I suggest you stick with the [main repository](https://github.com/chaimleib/intervaltree).

 Installing
 ----------